-SDC trains pilots to the highest standards of professional aviation.
+SDCC trains pilots to the highest standards of professional aviation.
 Aviation ground courses taken on campus are supplemented by flight courses taken at Gillespie Field through SAA International, our flight training provider.
-All aviation students are required to have at least a 3rd Class FAA Medical Certificate which doubles as a student pilot license, however SDC recommends obtaining a 1st Class FAA Medical Certificate.
+All aviation flight students are required to have at least a 3rd Class FAA Medical Certificate and a student pilot certificate.
+SDCC recommends obtaining a 1st Class FAA Medical Certificate.
 It is worth noting that our airline pipeline or bridge agreements require students to qualify for the 1st Class Medical Certificate.
-In addition to having the FAA Medical Certificate, each student must provide proof of US citizenship before being allowed to begin flight training.
+In addition to having the FAA Medical Certificate, each student must provide proof of US citizenship before beginning flight training.
 Foreign students must receive TSA clearance prior to being approved for flight training in the United States.
 Please contact the Director of Aviation for further details.

-To qualify for the FAA's FAR Part 61.160 reduced aeronautical experience for restricted airline transport pilot (ATP) rating, students must obtain commercial and instrument ratings at SDC or transfer ratings from an approved college/university aviation program holding an FAA Letter of Agreement.
-Completion of 60 approved aviation credits will qualify SDC graduates for a certification of completion meeting the requirements for 14CFR Part 61.160 paragraph (b), making them eligible for the ATP-R rating at 1000 flight hours.
-Completion of 30 approved aviation credits will qualify SDC graduates for a certification of completion meeting the requirements for 14CFR Part 61.160 paragraph (d) making them eligible for the ATP-R rating at 1250 flight hours.
+To qualify for the FAA's FAR Part 61.160 Reduced Aeronautical Experience for the Restricted Airline Transport Pilot (ATP) rating, students must obtain commercial and instrument ratings at SDC or transfer ratings from an approved college/university aviation program holding an FAA Letter of Agreement.
+Completion of 60 approved aviation credits will qualify SDCC graduates for a certification of completion meeting the requirements for 14 CFR Part 61.160 paragraph (b), making them eligible for the ATP-R rating at 1000 flight hours.
+Completion of 30 approved aviation credits will qualify SDCC graduates for a certification of completion meeting the requirements for 14 CFR Part 61.160 paragraph (d) making them eligible for the ATP-R rating at 1250 flight hours.

-SDC used guidelines from the American Council of Education (ACE) to evaluate pilot certificates, ratings and/or course work earned through the US Military.
+SDCC uses guidelines from the American Council of Education (ACE) to evaluate pilot certificates, ratings and/or course work earned through the US Military.